Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Experiments

 \subsection{Evaluation protocol}

-To evaluate the unbiased accuracy with an imbalanced evaluation set, we measure the accuracy of each group ($\mathrm{a}_t$, $\mathrm{a}_b$), where $\mathrm{a}_t$ and $\mathrm{a}_b$ denotes the indices of target and bias attributes, respectively.
-We report the average accuracy of each target and bias attribute pair as in \cite{LfF}.
-We also test the worst-group accuracy among all groups to compare the debiasing performance of the proposed algorithm with other methods.
+To evaluate the unbiased accuracy with an imbalanced evaluation set, we measure the accuracy of each group $g = ({a}_t$, ${a}_b)$, defined by a pair of target and bias attribute values.
+We finally report the average accuracy of each group and worst-group accuracy among all groups as in \cite{LfF}.